-In short, when you create new containerized .NET applications, you should consider .NET Core as the default choice.
+In short, when you create new containerized .NET applications, you should consider .NET 5 as the default choice.
 It has many benefits and fits best with the containers philosophy and style of working.

-An additional benefit of using .NET Core is that you can run side by side .NET versions for applications within the same machine.
+An extra benefit of using .NET 5 is that you can run side-by-side .NET versions for applications within the same machine.
 This benefit is more important for servers or VMs that do not use containers, because containers isolate the versions of .NET that the app needs.
 (As long as they are compatible with the underlying OS.)

 Your application currently uses .NET Framework and has strong dependencies on Windows.

-You need to use Windows APIs that are not supported by .NET Core.
+You need to use Windows APIs that are not supported by .NET 5.

-You need to use third-party .NET libraries or NuGet packages that are not available for .NET Core.
+You need to use third-party .NET libraries or NuGet packages that are not available for .NET 5.

 Using .NET Framework on Docker can improve your deployment experiences by minimizing deployment issues.
 This "lift and shift" scenario is important for containerizing legacy applications that were originally developed with the traditional .NET Framework, like ASP.NET WebForms, MVC web apps or WCF (Windows Communication Foundation) services.